A courageous member in one of of my private survivor support groups recently asked:

 "I have an odd question I can't shake, and I'm hoping I'm not alone.
 Do any of you ever wonder if *you* are the abuser?
 My husband traumatized me in a big way, more than once, no question.

 After that, I wasn't always a great person, I said some frustrated things, was tempted to be unfaithful (I'm not proud), and maybe I bullied him in some ways?
-As I read a book on healing, I cringe a little when I read about abuse and wonder if I did this to him when I reacted to what he did to me.
+As I read a book on healing, I cringe a little when I read about abuse and wonder if I did the same things to him when I reacted to what he did to me.
 Thoughts?
 Wisdom?"

 The very fact that you're asking this question means probably the answer is no. Probing into your own actions because you’re worried you might have been abusive too, means most likely that you are NOT.